advertise

 How to Track a Wolf on Vancouver Island

 Wolves are majorly tracker animals, but when it comes to tracking wolves before hunting, especially Vancouver Island wolves, the traditional approach is the answer.
 It includes setting traps, sedating, and then radio-collaring.
 First, you can set the trap in their territory.
 Wolves live in packs; hunting the pack down is neither safe nor ethical, so try to track one individual and set a trap.
 Afterward (i.e., the wolf fell into the trap), inject the sedative, and finally, you can install your radio collar.
+But how does a radio collar function?
+This device can be positively effective in wolf hunting.
+When you install the collar, you can monitor every single motion the wolf makes.
+Controlling it from a far distance and tracking every step it takes, you can easily decide when is the best time to hunt the beast!

 You May also Be Interested in These Hunting Tours